basecamp/handbook/orgchart.md

 #### Video/motion

 **Shaun Hildner** is our resident filmmaker and makes marketing and customer support videos.
-He's the only person on this team.
-He's also well adept at audio production, and co-produces our REWORK podcast.
+He’s the only person on this team.
+He’s also well adept at audio production, and co-produces our REWORK podcast.

 ### Product Strategy